md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Network visualizations
 * Trend monitoring panels

-User-centered design principles should guide the development of dashboard interfaces.
+User-centered design principles should guide the development of dashboard interfaces [17,21].

-#### Knowledge Search and Retrieval
+## Knowledge Search and Retrieval

-A major challenge in policymaking is locating relevant information across large document collections.
+A major challenge in policymaking is locating relevant information across large document collections [18,25].

 Future versions of the dashboard may include: